Top 14 Cannabis & Essential Oil Terpenes: Benefits & Uses

 Camphene

-• In aromatherapy oils, you’ll find it in Sage, Yarrow, Scots Pine, Rosemary Verbenone, and Black Spruce.
+• In aromatherapy, Camphene turns up in fresh, resinous oils such as Sage, Yarrow, Scots Pine, Rosemary Verbenone and Black Spruce.

-• In marijuana, you’ll find it in Strawberry Banana, Mendocino Purps, Ghost OG.
-Banana Kush, and ACDC.
+• In cannabis, Camphene often shows up in bright, slightly earthy cultivars such as Strawberry Banana, Mendocino Purps, Ghost OG, Banana Kush and ACDC.

 Delta-3-Carene